 Storing pupil data

-We will hold pupil data and images in line with our ‘Use of cameras and Images Policy’ which states that ‘Harbourside Learning Partnership retention period for images is for the duration of the pupil’s time in school plus two years’ Copies of these documents can be requested from the school office.
+We will hold pupil data and images in line with our ‘Use of cameras and Images Policy’ which states that ‘Coastal Learning Partnership retention period for images is for the duration of the pupil’s time in school plus two years’ Copies of these documents can be requested from the school office.

 Who we share pupil data with